Second McConnell government

-The second McConnell government (20 May 2003 – 16 May 2007) was formed following the 2003 general election to the 2nd Scottish Parliament.
+The second McConnell government (20 May 2003 – 16 May 2007) was formed following the 2003 Scottish Parliament election to the 2nd Scottish Parliament.
 Jack McConnell was re-appointed as First Minister on 20 May 2003 and headed another Labour–Liberal Democrat coalition government.

 History

 On 14 May Labour and Liberal Democrat MSPs voted on a coalition deal, that had been finalised between the parties negotiating teams.